 - A minimum of one researcher and one research user as co-leads.

 - At least one BC research/health professional trainee (e.g. undergraduate, graduate, post-doctoral and/or clinical fellow) as a team member included in a meaningful way to enhance their knowledge translation experience and skills.

 - The researcher co-lead must serve as the primary applicant, be based in BC, and be affiliated with an eligible BC host institution that has a signed memorandum of understanding with MSFHR to administer award funds.

 - All award funds must be used in BC.

-If your intended KT activity is focused on the co-development of a research question or process (i.e. integrated KT activities occurring earlier in the research process), consider applying for our 2021 Convening & Collaborating competition.
+The 2021 Convening & Collaborating (C2) and Reach competitions will launch and run concurrently.
+If your intended KT activity is focused on the co-development of a research question or process (i.e. integrated KT activities occurring earlier in the research process), consider applying for our C2 competition.

 How to apply

 Applications to our funding competitions are coordinated through MSFHR ApplyNet, our online grants management system that allows users to manage their entire award lifecycle, from application submission to post-award monitoring.Learn more about MSFHR ApplyNet View the MSFHR ApplyNet quick start guides